timvandermeij/sentiment-analysis/README.md

 All code is written in Python.
 To run the simple sentiment analaysis program, execute:

+    $ python preprocess.py
     $ python analyze.py "Yay, sentiment analysis is working perfectly!"

+Running `preprocess.py` only needs to be done once.
+If all required data is available, `preprocess.py` will do nothing.

-The output of the application is a score between -1 and 1, where -1 indicates that the message is negative, 1 indicates that the message is positive and 0 indicates that the message is neutral.
+The output of `analyze.py` is a score between -1 and 1, where -1 indicates that the message is negative, 1 indicates that the message is positive and 0 indicates that the message is neutral.

 Installation notes for the DAS-3